Beloth/Ostston-Work/Notes/Next Session.md

 #### Bottom level of the mausoleum

-Body of a human at the base of the stairs.
-Investigation check
+* Body of a human at the base of the stairs.
+Darkerned leather armour.
+  *Investigation check

-DC10+ Cause of death could be the arrows but a closer look shows he also took several slashes and chunks of flesh are also missing.
+    * DC10+ Cause of death could be the arrows but a closer look shows he also took several slashes and chunks of flesh are also missing.
-DC15+ Shot in the back as he was running for the stairs.
+    * DC15+ Shot in the back as he was running for the stairs.
-DC20+ Thieves tools on him - Tomb robber?
+    * DC20+ Thieves tools on him - Tomb robber?
+  * Also a Jewelled daager in his hand.
+Worth maybe 1000gp
-Nature check DC12 State of decay maybe 1 week old.
+  * Nature check DC12 State of decay maybe 1 week old.

-Cleric says a prayer for the deceased soul.
+* Cleric says a prayer for the deceased soul.

+#### Patrols of Skeletons
+* Maybe where the bodies from the graves outside?

 ##### Trapped Statue
 Passive perception DC 15 to spot from 5ft away.
 If stepped on just as the trap is spotted Acrobatics check DC 15 to jump away.
 Investigation check DC 14, weight causes the statue fling the great sword upwards.